anjanaanilkumar1289/iCOMIC_doc/docs/getting_started.md

 #### 3.8.
 Output information

-All outputs are stored in separate folders for each pipeline along with log information.
+All outputs are stored in separate folders inside the main folder iCOMIC, for each pipeline along with log information.

 - DNA-Seq
+DNA Seq analysis generates five output folders as follows.
 	- MultiQC
 	Contains subfolders MultiQC, FastQC and Cutadapt.
 MultiQC contains consolidated `html` reports on the overall run statistics and a separate `html` file on merged FastQC reports of all the input samples.
 The folder FastQC contains quality reports of individual samples.
 It may also enclose FastQC report of trimmed reads if the user opts for trimming the input reads.
 The folder Cutadapt contains trimmed `fastq` files.
 	- Aligner